Getmerich/Dictionary-C-/README.md

 # Dictionary-C++-
-First project.
 Going to make a text based dictionary program with features.

 * Search for definition